Old age: Frailty

 A worldwide study of "patterns of frailty" based on data from 20 nations found (a) a consistent correlation between frailty and age, (b) a higher frequency among women, and (c) more frailty in wealthier nations where greater support and medical care increases longevity.

 In Norway, a 20-year longitudinal study of 400 people found that bodily failure and greater dependence became prevalent in the 80+ years.
 The study calls these years the "fourth age" or "old age in the real meaning of the term".
-Similarly, the "Berlin Aging Study" rated over-all functionality on four levels: good, medium, poor, and very poor.
+Similarly, the "Berlin Aging Study" rated overall functionality on four levels: good, medium, poor, and very poor.
 People in their 70s were mostly rated good.
 In the 80–90 year range, the four levels of functionality were divided equally.
 By the 90–100 year range, 60% would be considered frail because of very poor functionality and only 5% still possessed good functionality.

 Markers

 Three unique markers of frailty have been proposed: (a) loss of any notion of invincibility, (b) loss of ability to do things essential to one's care, and (c) loss of possibility for a subsequent life stage.

-Old age survivors on-average deteriorate from agility in their 65–80s to a period of frailty preceding death.
+Old age survivors on average deteriorate from agility in their early retirement years (65–79) to a period of frailty preceding death.
 This deterioration is gradual for some and precipitous for others.
 Frailty is marked by an array of chronic physical and mental problems which means that frailty is not treatable as a specific disease.
-These problems coupled with increased dependency in the basic activities of daily living (ADLs) required for personal care add emotional problems: depression and anxiety.
-In sum, frailty has been depicted as a group of "complex issues", distinct but "causally interconnected", that often include "comorbid diseases", progressive weakness, stress, exhaustion, and depression.
+These problems, coupled with increased dependency in the basic activities of daily living (ADLs) required for personal care, add emotional problems: depression and anxiety.
+In some, frailty has been depicted as a group of "complex issues", distinct but "causally interconnected", that often include "comorbid diseases", progressive weakness, stress, exhaustion, and depression.

+Healthy humans after age 50, accumulate endogenous DNA single- and double-strand breaks in a linear fashion in cellular DNA.
+Other forms of DNA damage also increase with age.
+After age 50 a decline in DNA repair capability also occurs.
+These findings are in accord with the theory that DNA damage is a fundamental aspect of aging in older people.

 Care and costs

 Frail people require a high level of care.
-Medical advances have made it possible to "postpone death" for years.
+Medical advances have made it possible to extend life, or "postpone death", at old age for years.
 This added time costs many frail people "prolonged sickness, dependence, pain, and suffering".

 According to a study by the Agency for Healthcare Research and Quality (AHRQ), the rate of emergency department visits was consistently highest among patients ages 85 years and older in 2006–2011 in the United States.
 Additionally, patients aged 65+ had the highest percentage of hospital stays for adults with multiple chronic conditions but the second highest percentage of hospital costs in 2003–2014.